linonymous/MusicGenreClassifier/README.md

     Each audio clip in the data set has a length of 30 seconds, are 22050Hz Mono 16-bit files.
 The data set.
 And each audio clip has mp3 as an extension.

+- ****Features****

+    Following features has been used to do this classification :

+    - Mel Frequency Cepstral Coeficient
+    - Spectral Centroid
+    - Spectral Rolloff
+    - Chroma Frequency
+    - Zero crossing rate

+    All of the above Features, together contribute to a feature vector with 28 different features.